justinara/story_guidelines/storybookguidelines.md

     <td>
 		<i>
 			<strong>Subtitle</strong><br>
       		Explain action in more detail with a subtitle.
-Keep in mind that long subtitles affect visual hierarchy and compete with main CTA.
+Keep in <br> mind that long subtitles affect visual hierarchy and compete <br> with main CTA.
 		</i>
     </td>
     <td>